What does “mugen” mean in Japanese?

 - kodomo – 子供 (こども) : a noun meaning ‘children’ in Japanese.

-- iru – いる : an auxiliary verb used to express the continuity of the action described by the preceding verb.
-In the example, this is used after the te-formed verb, “mot te”, to express the continuity of its action, ‘to have’.
+- iru – いる : an auxiliary verb used to express the continuity of the action described by its preceding verb.
+In the example, this is used after the te-formed verb, mot te, to express the continuity of its action, ‘to have’.

-This is another typical usage of “mugen”.
-In this example, it works together with the case particle, “no”, to modify its following noun.
+This is another example of mugen.
+In this example, it works together with the case particle, no, to modify its following noun.
 So, it works like an adjective to add the meaning of ‘infinite’.
-In the Japanese language, the border between nouns and na-adjectives is very ambiguous.
-Depending on the word used together, therefore, “mugen” can work like an adjective to add the meaning of ‘infinite’.
+In Japanese, the border between nouns and na-adjectives is very ambiguous.
+Depending on the word used together, therefore, mugen can work like an adjective to add the meaning of ‘infinite’.
 It’s worth knowing.

 Summary